Jacqui Stokes

 When it comes to editing, I see it as an extension of the creative process.
 Nature often provides vivid colours and stunning contrasts, so most of my photos need little adjustment.
 However, there are times when I know a photo will become something entirely different once I’ve worked on it.
 Editing allows me to blend what my camera captured with the vision I had in my mind.

 Once a year, I take a longer trip within New Zealand.
 These trips are planned down to the smallest detail, from where I’ll be at sunrise to potential spots for sunset.
-Researching these locations helps me maximize my time and ensure I capture the essence of each place.
+Researching these locations helps me maximize my time and make sure I capture the essence of each place.

 New Zealand’s Influence on My Photography

 Living in New Zealand is a gift for any nature photographer.
 Within a few hours’ drive, I can reach mountains, lakes, beaches, or forests.
 The variety of landscapes and wildlife here is unparalleled.
-I particularly love photographing the birds—New Zealand’s wildlife is unique, and its native birds are a joy to watch and capture.
+I particularly love photographing the birds.
+New Zealand’s wildlife is unique.
+Its native birds are a joy to watch and capture.

 The connection I feel to the land and sea shapes every photo I take.
-Whether it’s the rugged beauty of the West Coast beaches, the calm stillness of an inland lake, or the vibrant colours of a blooming Pohutukawa, I aim to share the essence of this incredible country through my work.
+I aim to share the essence of this incredible country through my work.
+It may be the rugged beauty of the West Coast beaches or the calm stillness of an inland lake.
+It is also the vibrant colours of a blooming Pohutukawa.

 Memorable Moments Behind the Lens

 One of my most unforgettable experiences happened at Muriwai Beach.
-I was photographing waves at sunset, lost in the moment, when a rogue wave surged up the beach and hit me and my camera.
-Fortunately, I managed to save my memory card and later discovered that I had captured the very wave that swept me off my feet!
+I was photographing waves at sunset.
+I was lost in the moment.
+Suddenly, a rogue wave surged up the beach.
+It hit me and my camera.
+Fortunately, I saved my memory card.
+Later, I discovered that I had captured the very wave that swept me off my feet!
 This incident led me to switch to a mirrorless camera, turning a mishap into an opportunity for growth.

 Another special moment was during a sunrise shoot along the Kaikoura Coast.
-The combination of an orange horizon, the sound of crashing waves, and the sight of seals on the rocks reminded me why I love what I do.
+The orange horizon was stunning.
+The sound of crashing waves filled the air.
+I also saw seals on the rocks.
+These reminded me why I love what I do.

 Sharing and Community